Zambians start voting in elections seen as test of democracy

 Polling began early Thursday morning at more than 12,000 polling stations, including in prisons.
 More than 7 million people, or over 83% of eligible voters, have registered to vote, according to the Electoral Commission of Zambia.

 President Edgar Lungu is counting winning votes on his record of infrastructure developments, mainly Chinese-funded, and the distribution of agricultural inputs such as seeds and fertilizers to millions of farmers.
 However, his chances could be hurt by a debilitating economic tailspin.
-Lungu, who came to power in 2015 remains optimistic.
+Lungu, who came to power in 2015, cast his ballot in the capital, Lusaka.

-“I am hopeful that I will be the winner so that I hand over the instruments of power to myself,” the 64-year old who practiced law before joining politics said Wednesday.
+“We are a winning team,” he said of his Patriotic Front party.

+He urged people “to come and vote and go back home and stay and wait patiently and peacefully for the outcome.”

 His main rival is 59-year old Hakainde Hichilema and this will be a sixth shot at the presidency in the country of 18 million people.
 He touts his background as a businessman, saying he will be able to attract investment, better manage the stuttering economy and eradicate alleged corruption.